razzasingh/MarketRiskMonitor/README.md

 - **Data quality checks** — missing data, stale prices, extreme return detection per ticker
 - **RNIM register** — Risks Not In Model governance log with live signals where modelled (liquidity gap, correlation breakdown, JTD, proxy/basis risk)

-The output is a single self-contained HTML file with embedded charts and styled tables — no external dependencies to view it.
+The output is a single self-contained HTML file with embedded charts and styled tables.
+No external dependencies to view it.

 ---